 “I am driven by the insatiable pursuit of the “good pot”.
 Successful in terms of tactile, visual, and functional attributes; lastingly significant when packed with the passion of the maker- reflecting humanity, and contributing to the craft.”

 "The society we live in today is constantly in a rush, with most not taking the time to stop and appreciate life.
 When we fail to pause and notice the seemingly insignificant details of the world around us, we are robbing ourselves of meaningful thoughts and introspections.
 Through my work, I hope that you will be able to touch, sense, and enjoy the everyday phenomena that we as a society so frequently overlook.

 Chris is an accomplished wood fire studio potter and also runs the Clay Co-op in Rockville which offers studio space, exhibition opportunities and artist residencies.
-Chris is currently completing his MFA in ceramics at Hood College.
+Chris recently completing his MFA in ceramics at Hood College.

 Mike succumbed to clay’s quiet seduction in 2001 after enrolling in a wheel throwing class at Hinckley Pottery.
 Under Jill Hinckley’s tutelage, he quickly advanced from apprentice to instructor, and now has ten years experience teaching children and adults to throw pots, in community studios and privately.
 He loves throwing pots, but he loves teaching more.
 There is magic in centering a ball of clay, and alchemy in the firing of it; Mike strives for the magic.